richkuz/schema-tools/README.md

 ### Handle breaking versus non-breaking schema changes

-Schema changes such as changing a field type or analyzers are considered "breaking" changes that require a reindex.
+Breaking changes are changes that would require a reindex or have a high risk of breaking an application.

-Schema changes such as changing the refresh interval, number of replicas, boosts, or uploaded painless scripts are not considered "breaking" changes.
-These changes do not require a reindex.

-The `schema:define` task will define a new index for breaking changes, and add a revision to an existing index for non-breaking changes.

-The `schema:migrate` task will fail to migrate to a schema definition that contains a breaking change as a revision on an existing index.
+`schema:define` will always propose that breaking changes be defined in a new index.
+Non-breaking changes will be defined as revisions on an existing index.

-#### What constitutes a breaking versus non-breaking change?

- Breaking Changes (Require Reindex):
+When `schema:migrate` updates an existing index, it will try the operation and rely on OpenSearch/Elasticsearch to accept or reject the change.
+It enforces no judgment of breaking/non-breaking changes on its own.

+Breaking changes (require reindex):
 - Immutable index settings (number_of_shards, index.codec, etc.)
 - Analysis settings changes (analyzers, tokenizers, filters, char_filters)
 - Dynamic mapping changes (dynamic: true ↔ dynamic: strict)